elunico/guppy/README.md

 - Guppy also requires the `dateutil.parser` module.
 This might already be installed, but if it is not you can use `pip install python-dateutil` or `pip3 install python-dateutil` if you run python 3 with the `python3` command.

+- Guppy also requires `msgpack` for caching.
+You can install this by doing `pip install msgpack` or `pip3` if you use the `python3` command.

 ## Usage

 Once cloned or downloaded, simply `cd` into the folder and use